Mimickal/discordjs-command-registry/README.md

 ## Dependencies

-This library build using the following libraries.
-You don't need to download them yourself (well, other than Node and Discord.js), but you will indirectly interact with them to use this library.
+This library is built using the following libraries.
+You will, of course, need Node and Discord.js, but you don't need any of the others.
+This library downloads these dependencies for you, and you interact with them through this library.

 - Node 16.6.0 (or above)
 - [discord.js 13.1.0](https://discord.js.org/#/docs/main/13.1.0/general/welcome)